brollb/0ad/source/tools/rlclient/python/README.md

 pip install .
 ```

 Development dependencies can be installed with `pip install -r requirements-dev.txt`.
-Tests are using pytest and can be run with `python -m pytest`.
+Tests are using pytest and can be run with `python -m pytest --timeout=8`.

 ## Basic Usage
 If there is not a running instance of 0 AD, first start 0 AD with the RL interface enabled: